Posts

 DESCRIPTION

 What if wastewater could fuel our homes and feed our crops?
 In this episode of waste(d)water, host Kassie Morton dives into the transformative potential of domestic wastewater.
 Joined by Dr. Sasha Kramer (SOIL Haiti), Maile Lono-Batura (California Association of Sanitation Agencies), and Dr. Daniel Yeh (University of South Florida), we explore how biosolids and biogas can become renewable energy, sustainable fertilizer, and climate solutions.
-From cutting-edge tech like the NuGenerator to community-led models in Haiti, discover how circular sanitation can protect ecosystems, boost food security, and reduce emissions — while confronting challenges like PFAS contamination, financing, and public perception.
+From cutting-edge tech like the NEWgenerator to community-led models in Haiti, discover how circular sanitation can protect ecosystems, boost food security, and reduce emissions — while confronting challenges like PFAS contamination, financing, and public perception.

 KEY WORDS